 9. Periodically inspect the jointing compound between the stones.
 If jointing compound becomes too loose or sparse, it can offer a place for weeds to take hold.
 A spot treatment herbicide can be used for weeds, and jointing compound may need to be replenished as needed.

 10. You could have a sealant applied once the walkway is thoroughly cleaned and dry.
 This will help weather-proof your walkway, make it easier to clean, and help prevent staining or abrasion from heavy use.
 Sealant can be surface sealant or penetrating sealant, and it can be solvent-based or water-based.
 It’s important to choose the right type.
 You have to know what type of stone you have, and whether you want to maintain its natural look or go for a richer, enhanced look (such as a glossy “wet look”).
-Because every situation is different, consult with your masonry contractor for the best solution for your natural stone walkway.
+Because every situation is different, consult with your flat-work masonry contractor for the best solution for your natural stone walkway.

 Photo Credit: Unilock